theokeist/wmaker/doc/GLASS_AND_SONOMA_UI_NOTES.md

 ## 5. Preferences and user control (WPrefs.app)

-1. **Appearance panels** – enhance the existing Window Handling and Appearance panels (and add a dedicated Sonoma/Glass panel if needed) with sliders for corner radius, shadow depth, material intensity, and motion strength.
-Store selections using the schema keys defined above.
+1. **Appearance panels** – enhance the Appearance controls and the dedicated Animations & Effects panel with sliders for corner radius, shadow depth, material intensity, and motion strength.
+Store selections using the schema keys defined above so both classic and modern looks stay configurable from WPrefs.
 2. **Live previews** – reuse the icon preview infrastructure in `WPrefs.app/Icons.c` to render miniature panels/menus that demonstrate the active material and easing settings.
 When possible, sample actual wallpaper pixels via the wrlib helpers so